joemolloy/ch-pt-pricing/README.md

 # Public Transport Utilities for Switzerland

+> DISCLAIMER: This documentation is written from the perspective of the Switzerland
+> MATSim scenario.
+However, all of these tools are useful for other use cases as
+> well, e.g. Sao Paulo or Paris.
+At the moment, all components are rather generic
+> except for the public transit cost calculation.
+There neither the data nor code
+> are written in a generic way, which will happen soon.
+By then this repository will
+> become a _matsim_pt_utils_ or _ivt_pt_utils_ package rather than _ch_pt_utils_.
+> Maybe things will even be structured in a way that there are separate repositories
+> for the use cases and one central one for the generic tools.

 This repository contains a collection of tools for PT routing and pricing in Switzerland.
 It consists of two major parts: One part that is mainly used for preparing raw data (such as the T603 tarif document) and one part that integrates